Signed in as:

 With an expunged record, you can confidently claim you have not been convicted of a crime, enhancing employment prospects.

 Your first step is to find out if you qualify to expunge or seal your record.
-Go to the “Members ONLY” area of this website and download your FREE “3 Step Do-It-Yourself Eligibility Guide.”
+Find out by clicking HERE to get your 3 Step Do-It-Yourself Eligibility Guide.

 You can verify by running a background check on yourself or by requesting a criminal history report from Erase Yo Record.